mendel5/alternative-front-ends/README.md

 - [MediathekViewWeb](https://github.com/mediathekview/mediathekviewweb): Video content of German public-service television broadcasters (e.g. ARD, ZDF)
   - Official instance: [mediathekviewweb.de](https://mediathekviewweb.de)

+- [NoPaste](https://github.com/bokub/nopaste): NoPaste is an open-source website similar to Pastebin where you can store any piece of code, and generate links for easy sharing

 - [PrivateBin](https://github.com/PrivateBin/PrivateBin): Zero knowledge encrypted paste-bin.
 A minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES

 - [vaultwarden](https://github.com/dani-garcia/vaultwarden): Password manager.
 Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs